 • Validating function of SM gene clusters

-• Improve crop protection through plant resistance inducers
+• Improve crop protection through alternative biopesticides

 Past research